Exceeding Expectations One Patient at a Time

 Most cases occur from April through November, with peaks in early and later summer when ticks are active.

 worldwide annually (estimated).
-The actual number thought to be much higher.
+The actual number is thought to be much higher.

 Fever, headache, muscle pain, fatigue.